ration/powershell/README.md

 ## Find-String

-Find and highlight strings in all files in current directory
+Find and highlight strings in all files in current directory.
+Similar to ack in Linux with fewer features.

 ## Split-File